k0sproject/k0s/docs/worker-node-config.md

 kubelet, so flags like `--node-ip` directly influence which addresses a certificate may be issued for.

-The CSR approver can be turned off via `k0s controller --disable-components csr-approver`.
+The CSR approver checks for pending requests periodically.
+It only considers the newest pending request of each node per pass, so that a node can't hold up others by creating large numbers of requests.
+It can be turned off via `k0s controller --disable-components csr-approver`.
 In that case, kubelet serving certificates need to be approved by some other means, otherwise the affected kubelet APIs remain unavailable.

 [Certificate Signing Requests]: https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/
 [Kubernetes Metrics Server]: https://github.com/kubernetes-sigs/metrics-server